cksoftwaretech/wangfuk/EVIDENCE.md

 > "公司有25人，可提供MPF記錄"
 >
 > *Translation:*
-> "The company has 25 staff and can provide MPF records."
+> "The company has 25 staff who can provide MPF records."
 > *(Analysis: This secures the 3 points.
 The remaining 1 point likely comes from the Safety Officer mentioned as 'AS' or similar, implying a lack of AP/RSE/Public Contracts.)*

 > **Evidence [C]: Prestige's Score (Top Tier)**